AbsaOSS/hermes/_docs/0.3/components/dataset-comparison.md

 ##### Provided schema

-If a schema is provided for a dataset comparison, then the `Schema Alignment` is done against this provided schema for both referential and new data.
+If a schema is provided for a dataset comparison, then _schema alignment_ is done against this provided schema for both referential and new data.